StuartSmith/Raspberry-Pi-Fan-Control/README.md

 The reasoning behind this post:

 I wanted to be able to control a 12 volt fan or other apparatus from a Raspberry Pi and was not sure how to do this.
-One of the problems, that had to be solved was solve was how to control an electrical device that requires far more power than was offered through a Raspberry Pi.
+One of the problems, that had to be solved was how to control an electrical device that requires far more power than what is offered through a Raspberry Pi.
 A Raspberry Pi can only output a maximum of 5 volts, but the fan requires 12 volts, so how does one make this work?
 One of the most common solution to this problem is the use of a transistor.
 A transistor, gives one the ability to control work loads with much higher voltage requirements than a micro control can provide, in this case a Raspberry Pi.
 I do not have an electrical engineering background.
 In college, many years ago, I took a course on assembly and  some physics classes, but even with this experience,  I did not really know where to start.
-So I started researching and hacking.
+So I started researching and hacking...

 ### Bread Board Diagram